 From Audrey Headframe Park, you can see Little Daisy Hotel on the hill above the mineshaft.
 Miners once resided here in hot bunks, sleeping in beds in shifts between long hours in the mines and overindulgent play in the city.

 Today you can only look at Little Daisy Hotel from a distance.
-The once 40-room hotel is now privately owned and has been transformed into a luxurious personal residence.
+The 40-room hotel is now privately owned and has been transformed into a luxurious personal residence.

 5. Jerome's Sliding Jail